surge-synthesizer/surge-synthesizer.github.io/manual_xt/Surge-XT.md

 This is where you name your new patch and choose which category it should belong in.
 You can also create a new category manually here as well.
 The patches you save will end up in the user section at the bottom of the patch menu.
-The save dialog also provides text fields for the name of the patch creator and comments.
+The save dialog also provides text fields for the name of the patch creator, license, and comments.

 Note: You can display the comments of a particular patch by hovering over the patch name area with your mouse.